Instrumental variables system identification with $L^p$ consistency

 \subsection{Discrete-time}

 Taking \(\mathcal H \) to be a left shift by \(h\) and \(\mathcal G = \operatorname{1}\) produces a first-order discretization of \eqref{eq:lorenz}.
 We compare a sample-split IV estimator of our design to a least-squares estimator.
-There is no ground truth in this case, so we reference against a pseudo-true value computed by evaluating the least-squares estimator with zero noise.
+There is no ground truth in this case, so we compare against a pseudo-true value obtained by evaluating the least-squares estimator on noise-free data.

-Quantitatively speaking, the summary statistics show that our estimator achieves a \(\sim\)500x reduction in bias and a \(\sim\)10x reduction in \(L^2\) risk when compared to the least squares estimator (Table~\ref{fig:lorenz-discrete-error}).
-Qualitatively, we again see the sampling distribution of our estimator appears virtually unbiased, while the least squares estimator is biased towards zero with less dispersion (Figure~\ref{fig:lorenz-discrete-distribution}, Appendix~\ref{section:lorenz-supplement}).
+Our estimator achieves a \(\sim\)500x reduction in bias and \(\sim\)10x reduction in \(L^2\) risk versus least squares (Table~\ref{fig:lorenz-discrete-error}); the sampling distribution is again virtually unbiased, while least squares is biased toward zero (Figure~\ref{fig:lorenz-discrete-distribution}, Appendix~\ref{section:lorenz-supplement}).